mkwongae/random/Codegate 2018/Welcome to droid/README.md

 }
 ```

 The second activity asks for another string.
-This time it checks my input in the function Main2Activity.m4831a():
+This time it checks our input in the function Main2Activity.m4831a():

 ```
 public static String m4831a(String str) {